paraschas/jaws/README.md

 ## Server.java
     listen for requests

-    spawn a worker thread on request
+    spawn a worker thread for every incoming request

 ## Worker.java